NxPKG/khulnasoft-docs/content/support/Troubleshooting/General Troubleshooting/Registrar troubleshoot stalled domain transfers.md

 ## Auth code invalid

-Your auth code (also referred to as authentication code and authorization code) has since changed or been deprecated, and Cloudflare cannot complete the transfer.
+Your auth code (also referred to as authentication code and authorization code) has since changed or been deprecated, and Khulnasoft cannot complete the transfer.
 Confirm the code with your current registrar again.
 To avoid mistakes, copy and paste the auth code provided by your current registrar.

 ___